Arno Fischer: Photography

-Later Fischer recalled that he took his first photograph in 1944, of Berlin burning as Germany's defeat in the war loomed.
+Later, Fischer recalled that he took his first photograph in 1944, of Berlin burning as Germany's defeat in the war loomed.
 He never received any formal training in photography; but nor, after 1944, did he ever lose his interest in it, and as his studies progressed he became aware that he was unlikely ever to make much money out of sculpture.
 His move into the world of photography started in 1955/56 with a year as a laboratory assistant at an X-ray institute.
 In 1956 he returned to the Arts Academy in Weißensee with a mandate to set up an archive, work as a general assistant, and "take photographs".
 By 1957, still without any formal photographic training, he had a job with The Academy as Senior Assistant to Prof. Klaus Wittkugel, a position he retained till 1971.

 In addition he undertook photo-journalistic assignments for the fashion and arts women's magazine Sibylle and for other periodicals.
-His growing body of fashion and travel photography from the second part of the 1950s were set firmly in the new "Life photography" mainstream.
+His growing body of fashion and travel photography from the second part of the 1950s was set firmly in the new life photography movement.
 Fischer later said that the focus of his photography work was on the condition of society, the interpersonal relationships of people, the core condition of the individual and his/her existence.
-These features are abundantly evident in "Situation Berlin", another project on which he worked between 1953 and 1960.
-By 1960 he was working very intensively on preparing for publication by "Edition Leipzig" of the resulting collection, evoking the moods and sights of the rapidly changing city in the 1950s.
-Pictures from the book, by now fully written and prepared for launch, were on display on the publisher's stand at the Leipzig Book Fair in the Autumn of 1961.
-The fair was held very shortly after the government had suddenly started their feverish construction of the Berlin Wall which for the next (nearly) three decades would cut off East Berlin from the west.
+These features are abundantly evident in Situation Berlin, another project on which he worked between 1953 and 1960.
+By 1960 he was working intensively on preparing for the publication of the resulting collection by Edition Leipzig, evoking the moods and sights of the rapidly changing city in the 1950s.
+Pictures from the book, by now fully written and prepared for launch, were on display on the publisher's stand at the Leipzig Book Fair in the autumn of 1961.
+The fair was held shortly after the government had suddenly started their feverish construction of the Berlin Wall, which for the next (nearly) three decades would cut off East Berlin from the west.
 A group of officials stopped off at the publisher's stand to look at some of the pictures on display under the "Situation Berlin" banner.
 One said to the others the chilling words, "Berlin ist kein Situation mehr" ("Berlin is no longer a situation").
-The reference was to the way that the exodus of East Germans to the west through Berlin had been blocked by the new wall, but the meaning for Arno Fischer and his publishers was that "Situation Berlin" was not going to be published within foreseeable time.
+The reference was regarding the exodus of East Germans to the west through Berlin that had been blocked by the new wall, but the meaning for Arno Fischer and his publishers was that Situation Berlin would not be published in the foreseeable future.